A decade of discovery: Voss fellowships turn curiosity into climate and sustainability solutions

 - Sidharth Siddapureddy '25 on New England forest biodiversity

-- Kate Weinberger on the hidden health costs of climate change
+- Kate Weinberger, a former postdoc and current lead epidemiologist at ICF, on the hidden health costs of climate change

 As IBES looks towards the next decade, the Voss legacy continues to grow—one curious question, one collaborative project, one transformative fellowship at a time.